Vanguard Investor UK review 2025 – is it the best in the market?

 Name 3 year Total Return % Tracking Error Volatility Annual charge (OCF) %

 The first thing to notice is that the two FTSE 100 ETF trackers slightly underperform the FTSE 100.
 That is because of a) their tracking error and b) their respective annual fund charges.
 The tracking error is a measure of how well an index tracker follows the index it's tracking.
 The lower the figure the better.
-Both ETF trackers have a tracking error of just 0.06 which is as good as it gets.
-In addition both have incredibly low charges with the IShares FTSE 100 tracker being marginally cheaper, but with the Vanguard FTSE 100 tracker achieving marginally better performance.
+Both ETF trackers have a low tracking error; 0.06 or under is as good as it gets.
+In addition both have incredibly low charges with the Vanguard FTSE 100 tracker achieving marginally better performance.
 So both of these trackers have low charges and low tracking errors.
 They both also physically replicate the FTSE 100 (see last section) which is a positive.

 The cheapest way to invest in Vanguard funds

-An alternative and marginally cheaper way would be to invest via iWeb, as they only charge a £100 account opening fee (with no quarterly or annual charges).
+An alternative and marginally cheaper way would be to invest via iWeb, as it only charges a £100 account opening fee (with additional quarterly charges for its SIPP).
 However, with iWeb, you get what you pay for in the form of a basic website that is far less user-friendly and with none of the interactive tools or market insight that you get with Interactive Investor.

 Vanguard Investor vs Interactive Investor